Pav85/full-stack-open/part0/excersises/excersise-0.5.md

     Note right of browser: JavaScript displays the notes on the page

-    Note right of browser: User writes a new note and clicks "Save"
+    Note right of browser: User creates a new note and clicks "Save"

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa with note data
     activate server